nicallen-exd/edn/EDN_CONCEPT.md

 **Anti-Enumeration by Default.** Across segment boundaries, discovery protocols are suppressed.
 ARP, Neighbor Discovery, mDNS — silent.
 You can't probe what you can't see.
 Within a segment, admitted members can discover each other normally.

 **Revocation as a First-Class Primitive.** Ending access isn't an afterthought.
-When an entitlement is revoked — whether by explicit action or token expiry — the device loses adjacency immediately.
+When an entitlement is revoked, whether by explicit action or token expiry, the device loses adjacency immediately.
 The control plane can measure and report revocation latency as an SLA.

-**Signed Evidence.** Every admission decision — granted, denied, renewed, revoked, expired — is cryptographically signed and logged.
+**Signed Evidence.** Every admission decision; granted, denied, renewed, revoked, expired, is cryptographically signed and logged.
 This creates a portable, tamper-evident audit trail of who was on what segment, when, and why.

 ---